-Project Title Forecast Epilure Identified Project Scope

-and Location (\$000) Failure identified Project Scope

-Capital Spares, 487.2 The following equipment was determined to The following spare

-Granite Canal and be required for the standby pool, to allow components are to be

-Upper Salmon fast responsive action to future failures of procured: Excitation

-long lead time equipment: Transformer, Granite

-1) Excitation Transformer, Granite Canal Canal; and Intake

-(\$79.1) Transformer T2, Upper

-Intake Transformer T2, Upper Salmon Salmon.
-For the Upper

-(\$408.1) Salmon transformer,

-civil works will be

-constructed for a

-laydown area including

-oil containment, and

-the transformer will be

-electrically

-commissioned.
+Project Title and Location Forecast (\$000) Failure Identified Project Scope Capital Spares, Granite Canal and Upper Salmon 487.2 The following equipment was determined to be required for the standby pool, to allow fast responsive action to future failures of long lead time equipment: 1) Excitation Transformer, Granite Canal (\$79.1) 2) Intake Transformer T2, Upper Salmon (\$408.1) The following spare components are to be procured: Excitation Transformer, Granite Canal; and Intake Transformer T2, Upper Salmon.
+For the Upper Salmon transformer, civil works will be constructed for a laydown area including oil containment, and the transformer will be electrically commissioned.